 It’s starting to warm up, at least here in Texas, and it’s making me think about summer.
 Even if you are someplace where the snow is still falling, join me for just a moment and daydream of summer.
-I promise the title of this post will make sense if you’ll come along with me for a moment on a little trip to the summers of our childhood.
-When I was a kid summer meant long lazy days out playing with my friends and arguing with my mom it was too soon to come in for dinner.
+I promise the title of this post will make sense if you’ll come along with me on a little trip to the summers of our childhood.
+When I was a kid summer meant long lazy days out playing with my friends, and arguing with my mom it was too soon to come in for dinner.

 Summer also meant the annual family road trip.
 At various points in my childhood I lived in New York, Amsterdam and Vienna… and while the destination of the road trips naturally varied accordingly to their starting points, much about each trip remained the same; dad squeezing one more bag into the intricate puzzle that was our car’s trunk and never stopping for directions; mom smearing suntan lotion on our faces; and my brother and I bickering in the backseat.

 Ah, but then that leads to the question where should we go on a trip this summer?
 I know my wife’s first vote would be Disney World.
-And if my 2.5 year old got a vote I’m sure she’d pick that, too.
+And if my seven year old got a vote I’m sure she’d pick that, too.
 Still there’s a part of me, and I know it has to do with my childhood trips, that just wants to head out across America; get on old Route 66 and follow the blue highways west.
 Summers in Texas are very hot, so the allure of Colorado’s cool mountains is strong.
 Maybe a cabin rental on a creek?

 So, about the title of this blog.
 I remember one childhood trip where for hundreds of miles we encountered road signs every 20 miles or so exhorting us to stop and “SEE THE AMAZING THING!”
 That sort of thing is quite irresistible to little boys.
 So as the miles went by and we passed more and more signs for the “AMAZING THING” my brother and I begged for my dad to stop when we got there.
 And to his credit, he did.
 It turned out the AMAZING THING was a bit less than amazing… but that’s not the point.